Are you still processing invoices manually?

 Capture is one of the most critical steps of the invoice process automation process.
 The invoice capture software uses zone OCR, pattern matching, machine learning, and artificial intelligence to recognize and capture data off of the invoices.
 It captures the vendor name, date, PO number, invoice total, and other important fields of information.
 And it stores the data for use later in the AP automation process.
 The format of vendor invoices vary, this makes capture complicated.
 And the critical data needed to be captured can be anyplace on the invoice.

 Some accounts payable automation software systems can capture line item detail.
-The number of line items and the layout of the fields varies making this part of the capture complicated.
+The number of line items and the layout of the fields vary making this part of the capture complicated.

 “Your AP automation workflow reduced the time we spend processing AP invoices by 50%.